-Canada parliament speaker faces calls to step down after honouring Nazi
+‘Profound regret’: Canada parliament speaker resigns after honouring Nazi

 — Roland Paris (@rolandparis) September 25, 2023

+“Many Western countries, including Canada, have raised a young generation that does not know who fought whom or what happened during the second world war.
+And they know nothing about the threat of fascism.”

+Roland Paris, director of the Graduate School of Public and International Affairs at the University of Ottawa, said earlier this week that while Rota’s quick apology was welcomed, it did not go far enough.

-Trudeau also has faced questions from opposition Conservative Party lawmakers over what he knew about Hunka’s background and how he was vetted.
+Trudeau, who described the events as “deeply embarrassing” for Canada, also has faced questions from opposition Conservative Party lawmakers over what he knew about Hunka’s background and how he was vetted.

-CBC News reported that Rota is expected to meet with the government and opposition leaders around midday on Tuesday.

-“Obviously it’s extremely upsetting that this happened,” Trudeau told reporters this week.
+Pierre Poilievre, the leader of the Conservatives, earlier on Tuesday accused the prime minister of failing “to have his massive diplomatic and intelligence apparatus vet and prevent honouring a Nazi”.